-Can a Bicyclist Get Charged For Biking With Inadequate Brakes?
+Can a Bicyclist Get a Traffic Ticket For Biking With Ineffective Brakes?

-A Bicyclist Can Be Charged Under the Highway Traffic Act, Just Like An Automobile Driver, For Many Possible Violations Including Operating a Bicycle With An Ineffective Braking System.
+A Bicyclist Can Be Charged Under the Highway Traffic Act, Just Like An Automobile Driver, For Many Possible Violations Including Operating a Bicycle Without a Proper Braking System.

 [Legal Firm's Name] says